thomasjjj/Telegram-Snowball-Sampling/README.md

 ## Disclaimer
 This tool is for educational and research purposes only.
 Please ensure that you comply with Telegram's terms of service and respect privacy and ethical guidelines when using this tool.

+TODO
+- [ ] Add per-find CSV/TXT file saves to prevent loss of data if execution is stopped early
+- [ ] Add more detailed counts into the terminal feedback
+- [ ] Add possible estimation of time remaining based on statistical evaluation of progress (likely monte-carlo required)